 Galaxy S8 comes in five different colors.
 It has 5.8 Quad-HD Super AMOLED screen.
 Which makes it perfect in size, totally comfortable to hold and use it with one hand.
 It is running on latest version of Android that is Nougat.

-- First of all try wiping cache partition using this guide.
-Sometimes there is some troublesome data in cache that is causing problem of startup.
+- First of all, try wiping cache partition using this guide.
+Sometimes there is some troublesome data in cache that is causing the problem of startup.

 Flash Stock Firmware to Fix Galaxy S8 Stuck at Samsung Logo in Bootloop: